AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 ## Artefact identification, naming, versioning, and publication

-There are four primary artefacts provided to support implementations:
+There are primarily four types of artefacts provided to support implementations:
-1. FHIR implementation guide publication (human-readeable HTML)
+1. FHIR implementation guide publication (human-readable HTML)
 1. FHIR NPM package (machine-readable Tarball)
 1. FHIR conformance resources: published in a FHIR implementation guide and FHIR NPM package
-1. FHIR terminology resoures: ADHA resources of these types are published and managed by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au/)
+1. FHIR terminology resources: ADHA resources of these types are published and managed by the [National Clinical Terminology Service](https://www.healthterminologies.gov.au/)

 ADHA FHIR conformance resources may be one of:
 - [CapabilityStatement](http://hl7.org/fhir/capabilitystatement.html)